 Kathmandu to Lower Mustang Via Air

 Traveling by air is the quickest way to reach Lower Mustang.
 However, Jomsom is the only available and functional airport in the Mustang district.
 And there are no direct flights from Kathmandu to Jomsom.
 You must take a flight from Kathmandu to Pokhara to Jomsom.
 It takes around 30-35 minutes to reach Jomsom from Pokhara airport.
 From Jomsom, you must travel by road using a bus or jeep to explore other places.
-You have an option to opt for the trek as well.
+You have the option to opt for the trek as well.

 The other option to get there by air is by Helicopter.
 It might be the most expensive option but also the easiest and most convenient one.
 Your helicopter tour consists of stopping at different helipads, allowing you to explore the landscapes.